 Assistants often are responsible for greeting patients and explaining a doctor’s instructions so they must have strong communication skills and an understanding of medical terminology.
 Most work full-time, but some medical administrative assistants may work part-time or on evenings or weekends.

-Expansion of the health care industry over the next decade means that job prospects for medical administrative assistants are excellent, although salaries are modest.
+Expansion of the health care industry over the next decade means that job prospects for medical administrative assistants are excellent, although the certified medical administrative assistant salary is modest.

 Salaries of medical administrative assistants are influenced by several factors, including their skills and experience, the type of office or clinic and the geographic location.